Common Attack Pattern Enumeration and Classification

-Attacker targets an application written using Java's AWT, with the 1.2.2 era event model.
+Adversary targets an application written using Java's AWT, with the 1.2.2 era event model.
 In this circumstance, any AWTEvent originating in the underlying OS (such as a mouse click) would return a privileged thread.
-The Attacker could choose to not return the AWT-generated thread upon consuming the event, but instead leveraging its privilege to conduct privileged operations.
+The adversary could choose to not return the AWT-generated thread upon consuming the event, but instead leveraging its privilege to conduct privileged operations.

 Skill or Knowledge Level: High

 Hijacking a thread involves knowledge of how processes and threads function on the target platform, the design of the target application as well as the ability to identify the primitives to be used or manipulated to hijack the thread.